Contents

 She seems to feel ambivalent about her new job.

-So, in sum, ambiguous applies more fittingly to describe unclear situations or events; whereas ‘ambivalent’ more appropriately describes personal feelings of uncertainty or confusion.
+Ambiguous can describe writing that’s cryptic or unclear, and applies more fittingly to situations or events; whereas ‘ambivalent’ expresses personal feelings of uncertainty and confusion.

 “Ambiguous” / “ambivalent”, used in sentences